dchote/talkiepi/doc/README.md

 ![assembled1](talkiepi_assembled_1.jpg "Assembled talkiepi 1")

 This is a simple overview to scratch install talkiepi on your Raspberry Pi, and have it start on boot.
-This document assumes that you have raspbian-jessie-lite installed on your SD card, and that the distribution is up to date.
+This document assumes that you have raspbian-stretch-lite installed on your SD card, and that the distribution is up to date.
 This document also asumes that you have already configured network/wifi connectivity on your Raspberry Pi.

 By default talkiepi will run without any arguments, it will autogenerate a username and then connect to my mumble server.